-Financial AidIf you’re like most parents, navigating the Financial Aid and merit-based aid application process can feel overwhelming but it’s a worthwhile investment of your time.
+Financial AidIf you are assessing your financial aid package here is a great article to begin understanding what it all means:If the aid you have received still doesn't meet your needs for the college you want to attend, it may be worth writing an appeal letter.
+Here are a few articles with a step by step guide to a solid appeal letter:Navigating the Financial Aid and merit-based aid application process can feel overwhelming but it’s a worthwhile investment of your time.
 Your student may be eligible for more than you think.
-Here’s a quick rundown to help you better understand the process.
+Here’s a quick rundown to help better understand the process.

 Sources of Financial Aid:

 - Colleges & Universities

 The three main ways to help finance your child's college degree are:

 1. FAFSA (Free Application for Federal Student Aid)

 - Completing the FAFSA makes your student eligible to receive aid from federal, state, and college sources.
 You will use 2015 tax returns.